Basketball 2019 Spring

 basketball is the fastest growing youth team sport in Canada (with more

 participants than soccer and hockey in the 12-17 age range).
-Come out and give it a try for yourself (and
+Why not come out and give it a try for

-Southdale basketball program is part of the Winnipeg Minor Basketball
+The Southdale basketball program is part of the Winnipeg Minor

-Association (WMBA) and is open to boys and girls ages 5-18 for the Fall/Winter
+Basketball Association (WMBA) and is open to all boys and girls ages 5-18 for the

-age at time of registration) so a child born in 2002 would be considered age
+year (not age at time of registration) so a child born in 2002 would be

 develop.
 The only equipment required is